valerie035/data-analytics-winter-2025/module_1/assignment_1.md

 - Complexity of the problem
 - Need for detailed visual instructions
-- Level of confidence in verifying the accuracy of the information/
+- Level of confidence in verifying the accuracy of the information/ /
+  It would be appropriate to use ChatGPT if you are in a hurry and need a quick response to something or if you are verifying information.
+Google is a more in depth way to search things that will give you visual instructions as well if needed.
+If your question is more complex I'd go to google but most the time, I prefer to try ChatGPT first and if that isn't helpful then I will google.

 ---